Mask hacks: the best new face masks and how to wear them

 Simply pop it in the washing machine with your regular load at a high temperature, such as 60C, or wash it by hand with extra hot water and antibacterial soap.
 They should dry in less than an hour when left hanging up indoors.

-If you're looking to be more crafty this year, making your own mask is an easy place to start.
-Beads are a cheap way to make straps adjustable or leaving the cord cut to tie a knot behind the ears.
+If you're looking to get more crafty this year, making your own mask is an easy place to start.
+Craft shops can offer fabric advice online and many are delivering nationwide.
+Beads are cheap and easy ways to make straps adjustable or else use elastic cord and leave it cut to tie a knot behind the ears.

 The HSE has step by step videos available online.